PatrickSigue/feunominal/README.md

 ### 📅 Submission Details

-This README accompanies the final submission of our group project for the second semester of A.Y.
+This README accompanies the final submission of our summative assesment 2 for the second semester of A.Y.
 2024-2025.

 ---